MINIMALLY INVASIVE SPINE SURGERY

 Although the practice of minimally invasive surgery (MIS) dates back to the early 1800s, it only really gained popularity as a diagnostic tool in the 1930s and 1940s.
 Due to advancements in camera and video technology, the surgical technique truly began to gain popularity in the middle of the 1980s.
 This gave surgeons the anatomical information they needed to carry out more difficult treatments.

 Solid-state cameras and high-definition video made it possible for surgeons to view their work on a video screen rather than with their own eyes.
 This has been made possible by the laparoscope, a device necessary for MIS.
 Small surgical instruments make use of fiber optics, light, and high-definition cameras.
 The light enables the camera to capture a clean image of its surroundings, which it transmits to a video monitor for the medical staff to watch.
-Due to this, surgeons are able to operate in real time and with a very high level of accuracy and precision.
+Due to this, surgeons can operate in real-time and with a very high level of accuracy and precision.

 Typically, Less Blood Loss Occurs